cheme/mydht/blog/process.md

 ```
   * Synch object

-  In my previous implementation, having done a few haskell, I tend to confuse a reference with an immutable object and force the Sync trait at many place (on peer and keyval at least) by considering those value to be read only (they are and a change in Peer address should be propagated to all process (currently it looks more robust on this point)).
+  In my previous implementation, having spend sometime doing few haskell, I tend to confuse a reference with an immutable object and force the Sync trait at many place (on peer and keyval at least) by considering those value to be read only (they are and a change in Peer address should be propagated to all process (currently it looks more robust on this point)), but that is kinda wrong.

-  Here the main issue is local spawner (when we spawn without new thread) does not require those main object to be send : there for we use Ref<P> and SRef traits.
+  Switching reference was also needed, with a local spawner (when we spawn without new thread) we do not require KeyVal or Peer to be 'Send' and 'Arc' default usage was useless : we defines Ref<P> and SRef traits.

 ```rust
 pub trait Ref<T> : SRef + Borrow<T> {